betaTrident/KDesigns-Blooms-and-Styles/docs/database/DATABASE-DESIGN.md

-# Database design — KDesigns Blooms & Styles
+# Database design structure — KDesigns Blooms & Styles

 **Important:** there is **no MariaDB schema in use today**. phpMyAdmin would be empty for this app.
 What exists now is PHP session arrays and hardcoded catalogs.
 The **target ERD** below is the design from the [strategic plan](../STRATEGIC-PLAN.md) (Phase 1).